-The ghost is Captain Daniel Gregg, an irascible but charming sea captain who died prematurely and tragically one night when he accidentally kicked over the gas heater by his bedside in his beloved house by the sea, Gull Cottage.
+Edward Mulhare co-starred as the ghost of Captain Daniel Gregg, an irascible but charming sea captain who died prematurely and tragically one night when he accidentally kicked over the gas heater by his bedside in his beloved house by the sea, Gull Cottage.

-Carolyn Muir (pictured at right), a young widow, moves into Gull Cottage 100 years later with her two children, Candace and Jonathan, and a wire-haired terrier called Scruffy.
-The family are joined by Martha, their faithful housekeeper.
+Young widow Carolyn Muir (Hope Lange in her first TV series) moves from her native Philadelphia into Gull Cottage 100 years later with her two children, Candace (Kellie Flanagan) and Jonathan (Harlen Carraher), and a wire-haired terrier called Scruffy.
+The family are joined by Martha (Reta Shaw), their faithful housekeeper.

-Martha does not meet the Captain until much later (during the show’s second season)
+Candace is unaware of the Captain’s presence until the second season and Martha does not meet him until much later (during the show’s second season)

-Claymore, the town’s realtor, justice of the peace, clerk, fire chief, president of the city council (and any other office which has a title) claims to be the dead Captain’s great nephew.
+The dead Captain’s great-nephew, Claymore Gregg (Charles Nelson Reilly) – the town’s realtor, justice of the peace, clerk, fire chief, president of the city council (and any other office which has a title) – is all too aware of the Captain’s existence!